By Dr. Dimitri Karalis

 Nothing in life arrives by luck or accident without first being planted by our own thoughts and deeds?
 Wealth, poverty, happiness, unhappiness, success, failure and what else, are all part of our thinking process.
 We become what our thoughts and deeds are -and harvesting exactly what we have planted there.
 Good luck, co-incidence and external opportunities for success in life, are only random voices of ignorance and superstition.
 They resemble the hooting of the owls in the night, which only the daylight will calm and silence.

 Little knowledge makes man dogmatic, superstitious and intolerant towards others.
 It closes his mind from any light, like the sea oysters do.
 Advance self-awareness though, opens the mind and brings wisdom, calm and tolerance towards all others.
-It understands the ever-present cosmic law around us, which respects and corporates like an inner sacrament.
+It understands the ever-present cosmic law around us, which respects and corporate like an inner sacrament.
 Deeper self-knowledge clears and brightens the spiritual horizons for soul’s eyes to wonder a little further.

 The human destiny as I said before is the result of personal thoughts and deeds.
 We are the sum of our inner thinking and personal actions.
 Each human face represents its thoughts and deeds in life.
 Confusion of character diagnosis is very rare, not even from blind humans.
 We single out the refine, sincere and disciplined characters, from the unrefined and undisciplined ones, like the partridges from the night bats.
 We are the architects of our future destiny, so no one is to blame or praise for our present fate but ourselves.